Skip to main content

 • Operation New Dawn

-The Depleted Uranium Follow-up Program targets two main groups: (1) veterans who were on or in vehicles hit with depleted uranium friendly fire; and (2) rescuers entering burning vehicles, and those near burning vehicles; salvaging damaged vehicles; or near fires involving depleted uranium munitions.
+2. Rescuers entering burning vehicles, and those near burning vehicles; salvaging damaged vehicles; or near fires involving depleted uranium munitions

-Most veterans concerned about depleted uranium exposure during combat were not involved in friendly fire, but had possible exposure via inhalation of depleted uranium.
-For these veterans, VA offers a screening program that involves completing an exposure questionnaire and a spot urine collection test to measure depleted uranium.
-For veterans exposed to depleted uranium from embedded fragments or with depleted uranium-contained wounds from friendly fire, the program involves the following:
+Most veterans concerned about exposure during combat were not involved in friendly fire, but had possible exposure via inhalation.
+For these veterans, VA offers a screening program.
+The program involves completing an exposure questionnaire and a spot urine collection test to measure depleted uranium.

 • Detailed physical exams